Have you struggled to increase your website traffic, even though you’ve tried every “method” out there?

 A single piece of content can be repurposed into a dozen different pieces, and distributed to a dozen different channels, instantly increasing your reach by 12 times.
 You’ll learn how to repurpose and distribute your content for increased traffic.

 How does all of this sound?
 Let’s jump in and get started with the system!

 1. Know Your Current Traffic Statistics

 Before you start growing your website traffic, you need to know your current traffic stats.
 This is your baseline.
 From here, you can see how your efforts are affecting your traffic growth.

-So, make sure you have your Google Analytics tracking code set up (if you don’t have it set up yet, do it now).
+Make sure you have your Google Analytics tracking code set up (if you don’t have it set up yet, do it now!).

 Once you have at least a few days of traffic under your belt, check your website traffic report on Google Analytics.

 Here’s a screenshot showing an overview of traffic to a site using Google analytics:

 If you’d rather not use Google Analytics, there are two good alternatives: